fregante/chrome-webstore-upload/readme.md

 ### Upload to existing extension

 You can upload a zip file, crx file, or a directory.
 If you provide a directory, it will be automatically zipped.
+Crx files are only supported as path, not as stream.

 ```javascript
 import fs from 'fs';